Your Questions Answered

 We strongly suggest reducing your cooking temperature immediately should you notice your olive oil beginning to smoke.
 Also, we strongly suggest that you keep your olive oil away from hot stove tops, open ovens, and grill surfaces, and do not pour the olive oil directly onto such surfaces while they are hot.

-Why does Filippo Berio® make three different varieties of olive oil?
+Why does Filippo Berio® make different varieties of olive oil?

 Do Filippo Berio® Olive Oils contain cholesterol?

 No. 100% all natural olive oil is a plant-based food and therefore contains no cholesterol.
 In addition, Filippo Berio® Olive Oil contains no trans fat, sodium, or sugars.

 Do any of your olive oils contain food allergens?